e3modelling/OPEN-PROM/tutorials/03_Loading Input Data Files with MrPROM.md

 * `withReport`
 * `uploadGDX`

 These switches do not change the mathematical model itself.
 They control the wrapper workflow around it, such as whether a run folder is created, whether outputs are archived, and whether the reporting script is executed automatically.
-There are also several task modes available through VS Code and `run.R`, but their exact meaning is explained later in Tutorial 05.
+There are also several task modes available through VS Code and `start.R`, but their exact meaning is explained later in Tutorial 05.

 ## Adding the Data Sources